 We have had operating losses since formation and expect to incur net losses for the foreseeable future.
-We have reported net losses of \$106,406 for the year ended December 31, 2007, and net losses of \$106,569 and \$49,585 for the fiscal years ended December 31, 2006 and 2005, respectively.
+We have reported a net loss of \$24,978 for the year ended December 31, 2008, and a net loss of \$106,406 for the fiscal year ended December 31, 2007.
 We anticipate that we will lose money in the foreseeable future and we may not be able to achieve profitable operations.
 In order to achieve profitable operations, we need to generate more significant revenues and expand our customer base.
 We cannot be certain that our business will be successful or that we will generate significant revenues and become profitable.